cedric-v/cedric-v/src/en/accompagnements-individuels/accompagnement-individuel.md

         <div class="space-y-4">
           <p class="text-[#0f172a]/80 italic text-center">
             "I needed it to shake things up, and it does!<br><br>
-            I've always been coached by women (not by choice but because that's how it happened) but it was time to have yang to guide me, and I'm delighted."
+            I've always been coached by women (not by choice but because that's how it happened) but it <strong>was time to have yang to guide me, and I'm delighted.</strong>"
           </p>
           <p class="text-[#0f172a]/80 italic text-center">
             "Many achievements in just 10 days<br><br>
             So it's challenging and confronting because I feel like I'm facing a mountain, there are deep restructurings to do and it requires changing well-established ways of functioning, while being in the urgency that things move fast.
 And at the same time without deep and rapid changes, nothing will move!"
           </p>
           <p class="text-[#0f172a]/80 italic text-center">
-            "Less is more" resonates in my mind since this afternoon and I feel it will trigger a lot of things.<br><br>
+            "Less is more" resonates in my mind since this afternoon and I feel <strong>it will trigger a lot of things.</strong><br><br>
             A 3-word phrase and an entire structure that moves for me!<br><br>
-            Which allows me to highlight Cédric, that your ability to always embody your message and go to the essentials inspires me a lot!"
+            Which allows me to highlight Cédric, that <strong>your ability to always embody your message and go to the essentials</strong> inspires me a lot!"
           </p>
         </div>
         <div class="flex justify-center mb-4">